it3xl/Papercut/README.md

 ## Features
 * Saving of email massages to a configured folder.
 * Using of subfolders for storing messages.
-Subfolder is created from mail Sender address.
+The subfolders are created from mail Sender address (if not empty).
 * Configuring of log files root folder.
+* New log file format Papercut.Service.port25250-YYYYMMdd.log
 * Saved email .eml files have the format YY.MMdd-HH.mm.ssfff Subject_first_40_letters random.eml